thunderbird/thunderbird-accounts/README.md

 ./manage.py runserver 0.0.0.0:5173
 ```

-## API Routing

-Thunderbird Accounts uses [django-ninja](https://django-ninja.dev/) for API routing.
-It provides a familiar developer-experience to FastAPI which is used for the majority of Python backend applications we use at Thunderbird.

 ## Creating additional apps

 Apps are feature of django we can use to create re-usable modules with.
 We mostly just use them to separate out and organize components.